Health Insurance in Wellington

 Access and Waiting Times

 Wellington Hospital provides excellent emergency and acute care with minimal delays for urgent cases.
 However, elective procedures face substantial waiting times due to capacity constraints and the hospital's tertiary referral role serving the lower North Island.
-Hip replacements typically involve 8-15 months from specialist referral to surgery publicly, while private patients receive surgery within 4-8 weeks.
-Cataract surgery averages 6-12 months publicly versus 2-4 weeks privately.
+Wait times for procedures like hip replacements and cataract surgery can be lengthy through the public system — see Te Whatu Ora wait-time dashboards for current figures — whereas private patients typically receive treatment much faster.

-Specialist appointments demonstrate similar patterns, with public outpatient clinics scheduling non-urgent appointments 2-5 months from GP referral.
-Private specialists typically see patients within 1-2 weeks.
+Specialist appointments demonstrate similar patterns, with public outpatient clinics scheduling non-urgent appointments well behind private channels.
+Private specialists typically see patients much faster.
 For Wellington's professional workforce, these time differences substantially impact work productivity and quality of life.
 Missing months of work due to hip pain while waiting for surgery creates significant career and financial impacts that health insurance's faster access prevents.

 Choice and Flexibility